davidj-brewster/video-to-keyframes/README.md

 ##### Integrate the FrameData structure into classes like processor and nframes (nframes.py is the inference to solve for sensitivity parameter)
 ##### Dockerised deployment model and e.g., REST/HTTP API interface or expose the API via a container port/sshd to the container or such - this is not so relevant for my setup but I will do it because it enables some cloud deployments and fully controlling the runtime environment
 ##### Github Actions for running pylint, and running some end-to-end tests, potentially deploying to a cloud environment like GKE

-### Obligatory note

-As with many of my personal projects, I use various LLMs (self-hosted and most of the major online/paid platforms) to generate inspiration, details and code to make some thought-fragrments into practical examples.